-For general group theory information we refer to~\cite{Robinson, Rotman}.
-For background on free constructions, such as, free products, free products with amalgamated subgroups, HNN-extension we refer to textbooks \cite{Lyndon Schupp, Bogopolski,Rotman}.
-See also the recent note \cite{A modified proof} where we use some constructions related to free constructions.
-We use them here without restating the notations again.
+For general group theory information we refer to textbooks \cite{Robinson, Kargapolov Merzljakov, Rotman}.
+For background on free constructions, such as, free products, free products with amalgamated subgroups, HNN-extension we refer to \cite{Lyndon Schupp, Bogopolski,Rotman}.
+See also the recent note \cite{A modified proof} where we apply some methods related to free constructions.
+We use them here without restating the notation again.
 Information on varieties of groups can be found in Hanna Neumann's monograph~\cite{HannaNeumann}.

 We are going to study recursive groups in the language of Higman operations~\eqref{EQ Higman operations}.
-Recall that a recursive (or recursively presented) group $G$ is that possessing a presentation $ G= \langle\, X \mathrel{|} R \,\rangle =\langle x_1, \ldots, x_n, \ldots \mathrel{|} r_1, r_2, \ldots\, \rangle $ with finite or countable set of generators $X$, and with a \textit{recursively enumerable} set of definning relations $R$.
+Recall that a recursive (or recursively presented) group $G$ is that possessing a presentation $ G= \langle\, X \mathrel{|} R \,\rangle =\langle x_1, \ldots, x_n, \ldots \mathrel{|} r_1, r_2, \ldots\, \rangle $ with finite or countable set of generators $X$, and with a \textit{recursively enumerable} set of defining relations $R$.
 That is to say, to each relation $r_i\in R$ one can assign a \textit{G{\"o}del number} (see Section 2 in \cite{Higman Subgroups in fP groups} or p.
 218 in \cite{Lyndon Schupp}) to interpret $R$ via a set of respective G{\"o}del numbers, and then that set turns out to be the range of a partial recursive function.
-By Kleene's characterization, a \textit{partial recursive functions} is that obtained from the zero function, the successor function, and the identity functions using the operations of composition, primitive recursion, and minimization (see \cite{Davis, Rogers,Boolos Burgess Jeffrey} for details).
+By Kleene's characterization, a \textit{partial recursive function} is that obtained from the zero function, the successor function, and the identity function using the operations of composition, primitive recursion, and minimization (see \cite{Davis, Rogers,Boolos Burgess Jeffrey} for details).

-Although Higman's theorem is for \textit{finitely} generated recursive groups, its analog holds for embeddings of \textit{countably} generated recursive groups into finitely presented group.
+Although Higman's theorem is for \textit{finitely} generated recursive groups, its analog holds for embeddings of \textit{countably} generated recursive groups into finitely presented groups.
 For, a countably generated recursive group can first be effectively embedded into a finitely generated recursive group (see remark proceeding Corollary on p.
 456 in \cite{Higman Subgroups in fP groups}).
-Thus, in embedding procedures we will not take care on the number of generators, as long as the relations are recursively enumerated.
+Thus, in embedding procedures we will not take care of the number of generators, as long as the relations are recursively enumerated.